Banff vs Lake Louise • Which One is Right for You

 Remember, just because you’re staying at a Lake Louise hotel, you don’t get special access to either Lake Louise or Moraine Lake, and you’re still going to be fighting for space while seeing these two beauties.

-The advantage is you won’t have to fight for parking at Lake Louise in the summer mornings and be one of the first to see Lake Louise at sunrise.
-You will still have to make a plan to get to Moraine Lake!
+The advantage is you won’t have to fight for parking at Lake Louise in the summer mornings and be among the first to see Lake Louise at sunrise.
+Remember, that you will still have to make a plan to get to Moraine Lake!

 Mount Saint Piran Hike